fractos/statika/README.md

 HTTP/HTTPS) and the new Network Load Balancers (for TCP), which are both able to utilise Target Groups that can track dynamic port numbers and thus allow rolling deploys on single instances.

 UPDATE: Except that NLBs aren't fit for this purpose - they can't be used to target a service on the same host as the source of the request - i.e. they can't do loopback.
-This is really quite bad for service discovery.
+This is really quite bad for service discovery, however it shows that something like Statika can really help in these situations.

 There is a Docker wrapper for this at [Statika-Docker](https://github.com/fractos/statika-docker)